HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **IGMP**
 Internet Group Management Protocol
 For multicast traffic management.
+This protocol is supported by LwIP.

 **IP**
 Internet Protocol
 Important commonly used protocol for Internet communication.
 Provides functionality for routing and relaying of datagrams across network boundaries.
+This protocol is supported by LwIP.

 **LwIP**
 Lightweight IP